jarvis-owl/log_full/README.md

 - I'm not very satisfied with the unique queues per task.
 Is there a better way?
 - future me - do you understand the code? -> *comments*
 - call parameters are */would be* nice for testing
+- __ping should be permanent__
+- after reboot occationally database access is rejected and not catched.

 ---------------------------------------------------------------------------